UstadMobile/TestServerController/README.md

 # Test Server Controller

-This is a simple server which can be used to start/stop other servers for end-to-end tests.
+This is a simple server which can be used to start other servers for end-to-end tests.
 A test (running Maestro or other test framework) can make http requests to testserver-controller/start and testserver-controller/stop to control servers.
 Multiple server processes can run concurrently.